Floorp-Projects/Floorp/browser/components/urlbar/docs/preferences.rst

 browser.urlbar.quicksuggest.enabled (boolean, default: false) Whether the quick suggest feature is enabled, i.e., sponsored and recommended results related to the user's search string.
+This pref can be overridden by the ``quickSuggestEnabled`` Nimbus variable.
+If false, neither sponsored nor non-sponsored quick suggest results will be shown.
+If true, then we look at the individual prefs ``browser.urlbar.suggest.quicksuggest`` and ``browser.urlbar.suggest.quicksuggest.sponsored``.

 browser.urlbar.quicksuggest.log (boolean, default: false) Whether to show QuickSuggest related logs, by default only logs Warnings.